A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Introduction

-MTBN, DBN, and TNBN describe the state of temporal BNs over discrete time points, but do not model time explicitly.
-This makes it very difficult to query MTBN, DBN, and TNBN over the time at which the state of a random variable changes or an event occurs (i.e. at an irregular time).
-Furthermore, MTBN, DBN, and TNBN slice the time into fixed increments, but in reality the random variables such as chronic conditions evolve at different time granularity, which makes the inference process very challenging, especially for large-scale networks.
-Choosing large or small granularity may change the network structure and cause inaccurate model (for large time granularity) and learning/inference inefficiencies (for small time granularity)\cite{nodelman2002learning}.
-Again, discretizing time granularity too finely causes the learning process intractable and as the time granularity is changed, the network structure tends to change \cite{nodelman2002learning} i.e. the structure of the model is sensitive to the choice of the time granularity.
+MTBN{s}, DBN{s}, and TNBN{s} describe the states of temporal BNs over discrete time points but do not model time explicitly.
+This makes it very difficult to query MTBNs, DBNs, and TNBNs over the time at which the state of a random variable change or an event occurs (i.e., at an irregular time).
+Furthermore, MTBN{s}, DBN{s}, and TNBN{s} slice the time into fixed increments, but in reality, the random variables such as chronic conditions evolve at different time granularities.
+This makes the inference process very challenging, especially for large-scale networks.
+Choosing a large or small granularity may change the network structure and cause inaccurate model (for {a} large time granularity) and learning/inference inefficiencies (for {a} small-time granularity) {\cite{nodelman2002learning, chatterjee2010dbns, wang2012continuous}}.

 Continuous time Bayesian networks (CTBNs) \cite{nodelman_continuous_2002}, on the other hand, explicitly model the time by defining a graphical structure over continuous time Markov processes (CTMPs)\cite{el2012continuous}.
-This allows explicit representation of the temporal dynamics and the probability distribution of the random variables over time, i.e. the emergence of a new chronic condition in MCC patients.
-However, CTBNs assume fixed conditional intensities for representing the relationships between random variables and therefore are not able to model the impact of exogenous variables of the conditional dependencies of the network.
-Additionally, similar to DBN, TNBN or MTBN learning the structure of CTBN is challenging and typically carried out by heuristic greedy search algorithms \cite{chickering2004large}.
-This restricts the application of CTBN to problems with different level of exogenous variables affecting the conditional dependencies for each episode of experience (task).
-An example of this problem is when modeling the temporal relationship between the emergence of different chronic medical conditions which is affected by individual patients gender, age, race, education etc.
+This allows explicit representation of the temporal dynamics and the probability distribution of the random variables over time, i.e., the emergence of a new chronic condition in MCC patients.
+However, CTBNs assume fixed conditional intensities for representing the relationships between random variables and, therefore, cannot model the impact of exogenous variables on the conditional dependencies of the network.
+Additionally, similar to DBN{s}, TNBN{s} and, MTBN{s}, learning the structure of CTBN{s} is challenging and typically carried out by heuristic greedy search algorithms \cite{chickering2004large}.
+This restricts the application of CTBN{s} to problems with {multiple exogenous variables of different levels}.
+An example of this problem is when modeling the temporal relationship between the emergence of different chronic medical conditions which is affected by individual patient{s'} gender, age, race, education{,} etc.